jasentm/read-me/README.md

 ```

 Check that your server serves the default route `http://localhost:5555`.
 You
-should see a web page with the heading "Phase 4 Project Server".
+should see a web page with the heading "Project Server".

 ### `client/`